On Dynamic Distributed Computing: NOW: Overlay of clusters

-We describe in this section the operations used to maintain the overlay.
-These operations are either called by the nodes upon joining or leaving the network or simultaneously by all the nodes of a cluster that splits or merges.
+The NOW following operations are invoked by the nodes upon joining, or leaving the network, or simultaneously by all the nodes of a cluster involved in a split or a merge operation.

-\paragraph{Join operation.} This operation, which is initiated by a node joining the network, is inspired by \cite{Scheideler2005,Awerbuch2009} (and so is the leave operation).
-When a node $x$ joins the network, we assume that there is a mechanism that allows it to get in contact with a cluster of the overlay.
-This cluster chooses another cluster uniformly at random using {\randCl} in which $x$ is inserted.
-Afterwards, the chosen cluster proceeds by inserting $x$ and exchanging all its nodes at random with nodes from other clusters using \exchange.
-The operation of the addition of a node has an overall communication cost of $O(Polylog N)$.
+\paragraph{Join.} This operation (as well as the leave operation), initiated by a node joining the network, is inspired by \cite{scheideler,Awerbuch2009,Scheideler2005}.
+When a node $x$ joins the network, we assume that it gets in contact with a cluster of the overlay.
+This cluster chooses another cluster using {\randCl} in which $x$ is inserted.
+The chosen cluster proceeds by inserting $x$ and uses {\exchange} for all of its nodes.
+This operation has a communication cost of $\mathrm{polylog}(N)$.

-\paragraph{Split operation.} This operation is initiated simultaneously by all the nodes of a cluster $C$ if after a join operation, the size of this cluster is larger than $lk\log^2 N$ for some fixed parameter\footnote{One can think of $l$ has being equal to $2$, but any constant greater than $\sqrt 2$ (\emph{e.g.}, $l=1.415$) will also work.
-This parameter influences the number of split and merge operations in the network.
-The closest is $l$ to $\sqrt 2$, the higher is the number of this operations.} $l$, then $C$ has to be split in two, the old and the new clusters.
-To achieve this, the nodes of the cluster $C$ generate a random partition of $C$.
-The old cluster keeps its neighbors in the overlay $\G^R$, whereas the new cluster is added to the overlay using the operation {\join} described in Section \ref{expander}.
-This procedure has a global communication of of $O(Polylog~N)$ and round complexity of $O(\log^3 N)$.
+\paragraph{Split.} This operation is initiated simultaneously by all nodes of a cluster $C$ if after a join operation, the size of this cluster is larger than $lk\log N$ for some fixed parameter $l$ ($l$ is a constant greater than $\sqrt 2$ which influences the number of split and merge operations).
+Then $C$ has to be split in two, the old and the new clusters.
+To this end, the nodes of $C$ generate a random partition of $C$.
+The old cluster keeps its neighbors in $\G^R$, whereas the new cluster is added to the overlay using {\join} as described in Section \ref{expander}.
+This procedure has a communication cost of $\mathrm{polylog}(N)$ and a $O(\log^4 N)$ round complexity.
+Recall that each node knows the exact composition of its cluster, therefore a split operation can be easily achieved.

-\paragraph{Leave operation.} This operation occurs when a node from a cluster $C$ leaves the network or when the other nodes of $C$ detect its disappearance if this node has crashed.
-The cluster $C$ exchanges all its nodes with nodes chosen at random from other clusters using the primitive \exchange.
-Afterwards, a cluster receiving one or more nodes from $C$ also exchanges all its nodes with other nodes using the same primitive \exchange.
-This process has a communication cost of $O(Polylog N)$ and round complexity of $O(\log^3 N)$.
+\paragraph{Leave.} This operation occurs when a node from a cluster $C$ leaves the network or when the other nodes of $C$ detect its absence. $C$ exchanges all its nodes using the primitive \exchange.
+Then, a cluster receiving one or more nodes from $C$ execute {\exchange} for all of its nodes.
+This process has a communication cost of $\mathrm{polylog}(N)$ and a $O(\log^4 N)$ round complexity.